Bigg Boss (Hindi TV series) season 19

-Bigg Boss 19, also known as Bigg Boss: Iss Baar Chalegi Gharwaloon Ki Sarkar, is the nineteenth season of the Indian Hindi language reality television show Bigg Boss.
-It premiered on 24 August 2025 on JioHotstar and Colors TV.
-Salman Khan hosts the show for the sixteenth time.
+Bigg Boss 19, also known as Bigg Boss: Iss Baar Chalegi Gharwalon Ki Sarkaar, was the nineteenth season of the Indian Hindi-language reality television series Bigg Boss.
+It premiered on 24 August 2025 on Colors TV and streamed digitally on JioHotstar.
+Salman Khan hosted the show for the sixteenth consecutive season.
+The grand finale aired on 7 December 2025 where Gaurav Khanna emerged as the winner and Farrhana Bhatt finished as the runner-up.
+The season had the most successful debut in the show's history & the season went on to become one of the most successful seasons in the show's history.

 Production

+Development and theme

+The season's tagline was "Iss Baar Chalegi Gharwalon Ki Sarkaar" (This time, the housemates will rule), introducing a parliament-style twist where housemates formed a government, held assembly debates, and made key decisions.

 Promotions

 On 23 August 2025, JioHotstar and Colors TV released promotional clips featuring confirmed contestants Gaurav Khanna, Awez Darbar, Nagma Mirajkar, and Amaal Mallik.
-The teasers, shared via JioHotstar Reality's Instagram, showcased Khanna performing a dance to Main Hoon Na, described as the "audience ka favourite beta" with the caption, “Jhalak mein jab itna mazza, puri picture mein toh lagega tadka.”("When the glimpse is so much fun, the full picture will surely add spice!")
-Darbar and Mirajkar performed a couple's dance, with the caption, “Pyaar dosti hai, aur aisi hi ek jodi aa rahi Bigg Boss ke ghar mein!
-Kya banegi pyaar se sarkaar ya takraar?”
-Mallik featured a rendition of Kaun Tujhe Yun Pyar Karega, captioned, “Apne sur se dil jeetne wala aa raha hai ab apni sarkaar banane.”
-On 24 August 2025, a teaser featured Neelam Giri dancing to Patli Kamar and Natalia Janoszek to Besharam Rang, described as "Desi chhori" and "Videshi gori," respectively, with the caption, “Desi chhori aur videshi gori ki niraali adaa, inhe dekh sab honge fida!”("The unique charm of the local girl and the foreign beauty, everyone will be smitten watching them!").
+The teasers, shared via JioHotstar Reality's Instagram, showcased Khanna performing a dance to Main Hoon Na, described as the "audience ka favourite beta" with the caption, "Jhalak mein jab itna mazza, puri picture mein toh lagega tadka." ("When the glimpse is so much fun, the full picture will surely add spice!")
+Darbar and Mirajkar performed a couple's dance, with the caption, "Pyaar dosti hai, aur aisi hi ek jodi aa rahi Bigg Boss ke ghar mein!
+Kya banegi pyaar se sarkaar ya takraar?"
+Mallik featured a rendition of Kaun Tujhe Yun Pyar Karega, captioned, "Apne sur se dil jeetne wala aa raha hai ab apni sarkaar banane."
+On 24 August 2025, a teaser featured Neelam Giri dancing to Patli Kamar and Natalia Janoszek to Besharam Rang, described as "Desi chhori" and "Videshi gori," respectively, with the caption, "Desi chhori aur videshi gori ki niraali adaa, inhe dekh sab honge fida!" ("The unique charm of the local girl and the foreign beauty, everyone will be smitten watching them!").